 So, you can remove the target.
-Move the people or objects surrounding the tree to reduce the likelihood of impact, or you can create a barrier around the tree to prevent people from approaching it.
+Move the people or objects surrounding the tree to reduce the likelihood of impact, or create a barrier around the tree to prevent people from approaching it.

 "It's useful to think of trees in two ways, either as assets or liabilities," Laverne says.
 "All trees are living organisms, and as long as they stay structurally sound and live vigorously, they'll remain assets as long as they grow."

 "You wouldn't get rid of a new car if it only had a flat tire; that's an easy fix considering the mileage it has left," Laverne says.
-"Trees are the same way they can often benefit you for many more years."
+"Trees are the same way, they can often benefit you for many more years."